 (4.00 Lecture/Lab Hrs/Wk.)
+2 Credits

 Students prepare to complete AutoCAD Level I and II Certification Exams.
 Students review the format and requirements of the certification exams, strengthen knowledge and skills necessary for successful completion of the exams and complete a series of preparative exams.
-Prerequisites: DRF 213 and DRF 214.
+Prerequisite: DRF 213 and DRF 214 or instructor approval.